Don Maitz: Genres

-Maitz's work covers the broad spectrum of Fantasy & Science Fiction and even horror.
-He has also painted an extensive collection of pirates, including the pirate on the labels of Captain Morgan rum.
+Maitz's work covers the broad spectrum of fantasy and science fiction as well as horror.
+He has also painted an extensive collection of pirates, including the "Captain" character of the Captain Morgan brand of rum.

 Published works

-Don Maitz has published two books featuring his own works entitled First Maitz and Dreamquests: The Art of Don Maitz.
+Maitz has published two books featuring his own works entitled First Maitz and Dreamquests: The Art of Don Maitz.
 Friedlander Publishing Group released two 90-card sets, each with five "chase" cards in 1994 and 1996.

-Maitz has also been included in the first book of series concentrating on artists who publish in the realm of Fantasy.
-This book is Fantasy Art Masters: The Best Fantasy and Science Fiction Artists Show How They Work.
+He was also included in Fantasy Art Masters: The Best Fantasy and Science Fiction Artists Show How They Work.

 First Maitz

 First Maitz was published in 1988.
 A detailed overview of the artist's work, his techniques, inspirations, and sketches from start to finished painting.
+It won the 1989 Locus Award and Readercon Award.

 Dreamquests: The Art of Don Maitz

 Published in 1993, Dreamquests is a collection of Maitz's works.
-Raymond E. Feist gives the introduction, Maitz gives a few thoughts and then come pages and pages of beautiful images with a glossary at the end to give a title to the image and where it was used - book cover, magazine cover, etc.
+Raymond E. Feist gives the introduction, Maitz gives a few thoughts and then come pages and pages of images with a glossary at the end to give a title to the image and where it was used - book cover, magazine cover, etc.